 1. Get Specific

 “Lose weight” is a pretty bad New Year’s resolution.
 “Lose 10 pounds by March 1” is much better.
 “Having specific and measurable goals will lead to success, because the goals are attainable,” notes psychotherapist Christina Steinorth.
 After all, it’s easier to make progress when you know you are making progress.
 Other examples: “Work out for 30 minutes three times a week.”
 “Call home every Sunday.”
 “Have more TDs than turnovers.”
-(We’re looking at you, Ryan Fitzpatrick.)
+(We’re looking at you, DeShone Kizer.)

 2. Think Small

 Instead of a huge, all-encompassing New Year’s resolution, make several smaller ones, suggests Steinorth.
 It’s a numbers game, people.
 If you have a bunch of resolutions, the chances are greater that you’re going to keep at least some of them.
 This provides you with a silver lining when others don’t quite pan out.
 Rather than junking your single, big resolution, you can redouble your efforts with the ones you are crushing.